Govinda by Krishna Udayasankar – Book Review

 - All marriages are political across eras.

 From the point of story angle, the author has picked up the politics as the prime.
-And may be the only angle in the story.
+And maybe the only angle in the story.
 So there is no space for emotions or relationships.
 Every action and every person are driven by politics.
 And more often than not as puppets in the hands of invisible ancestors.
 Govinda is shown as someone trying to become Emperor of Aryavrata by proxy.
 As he plans and plots to make Dharma the Emperor.
 And manages to do that successfully.
-Though in the end, the author plays out a super layer that shows him also as a pawn in the hands of firewrights who have a bigger plan than installing Dharma as emperor.
+Though in the end, the author lays out a super layer that shows him also as a pawn in the hands of fire rights who have a bigger plan than installing Dharma as emperor.
 Leaving a curiosity for the sequel of the book.

 Dharma comes across as a perfect puppet who is always driven by everyone around him.
 All other characters are absolutely in the background except the Panchala prince’s Shikhandin and Dhristdyuman, along with Vyasa who really comes across as the power monger willing to make sure his descendants rule the Aryavrata.